onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

-**ConfigScaleOut**: The Controller client is requesting that a configuration be applied after the VNF instance has been scaled out (i.e., one or more additional VM’s instantiated to increase capacity).
-For some VNF’s, ConfigScaleOut is not needed because the VNF is auto-configured after scale-out.
+**ConfigScaleOut**: The Controller client is requesting that a configuration be applied after the VNF instance has been scaled out (i.e., one or more additional VM's instantiated to increase capacity).
+For some VNF's, ConfigScaleOut is not needed because the VNF is auto-configured after scale-out.
 This command is being introduced in the Beijing release.